 - For a String Confusion Objection, the applicable DRSP Rules are the ICDR Supplementary Procedures for ICANN's New gTLD Program.
 These rules are available in draft form and have been posted along with this module. - For a Legal Rights Objection, the applicable DRSP Rules are the WIPO Rules for New gTLD Dispute Resolution.
-These rules are available in draft form and have been posted along with this module. - For a Limited Public Interest Objection, the applicable DRSP Rules are the Rules for Expertise of the International Chamber of Commerce.5 - For a Community Objection, the applicable DRSP Rules are the Rules for Expertise of the International Chamber of Commerce.6
+These rules are available in draft form and have been posted along with this module. - For a Limited Public Interest Objection, the applicable DRSP Rules are the Rules for Expertise of the International Chamber of Commerce (ICC) , as supplemented by the ICC as needed. - For a Community Objection, the applicable DRSP Rules are the Rules for Expertise of the International Chamber of Commerce (ICC), as supplemented by the ICC as needed.